caroso1222/wapy/README.md

 ##Contribution

-There are still some things to do to make Wapy a fully featured Python wrapper for the Walmart Open API:
+There are still some things to do to make Wapy a super badass Python wrapper for the Walmart Open API:
 * Return reviews statistics
 * Return all the Special Feeds.
 Already implemented: Bestsellers, Clearance, Special Buy.
 Still not implemented:
   * preOrder